Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 ## <a name="build"/>Building Sigil

 First off ... you don't build IN the Sigil source directory.
 You do all the building in a separate "build" directory.
-So at the same directory level as the Sigil source code directory, create a new directory called "sigil-build".
-The rest of the instructions will assume that both your Sigil source directory (I renamed it "sigil-src" in the previous step; adjust accordingly if you didn't) and your Sigil build directory ("sigil-build) are at the root of your user's home (~) directory.
+So at the same directory level as the Sigil source code directory, create a new directory called `"sigil-build"`.
+The rest of the instructions will assume that both your Sigil source directory (I renamed it `"sigil-src"` in the previous step; adjust accordingly if you didn't) and your Sigil build directory (`"sigil-build"`) are at the root of your user's home (~) directory.

 So first off, open a terminal and cd into your sigil-build directory